huggingface/transformers/examples/sustainlp/README.md

 Author: [Alex Wang](https://w4ngatang.github.io/)

 This folder contains instructions for training and evaluating models on the SuperGLUE benchmark using `examples/run_superglue.py`.
-This code is also intended as a starting point for the [SustaiNLP 2020 Shared Task](https://sites.google.com/view/sustainlp2020/shared-task).
+This code is also intended as a starting point for the [SustaiNLP 2020 shared task](https://sites.google.com/view/sustainlp2020/shared-task).

 ## Using the script

 ### Training models

-The following command will evaluate a model on the test set of a task and write the predictions to disk in the official SuperGLUE format.
+The following command will train a model on the specified SuperGLUE task.
 Currently, only the BERT and RoBERTa model families are supported.

 ```bash